-- The student granting permission, via a signed consent, "to allow RUSVM to send the student's treating physician a description of the circumstances of the medical problem that arose on St. Kitts or at a clinical site and a description of the medical infrastructure available at the site to which the student will be returning"; - Submitting to RUSVM a letter from the student's treating clinician that specifically addresses (i) the student's fitness to return to the stressful environment of a full-time medical student; (ii) the need for continuing care, if any, and whether such care can be provided on St. Kitts or the applicable clinical site; and (iii) a preventive plan to avoid the student's relapse if applicable; or - Agreeing to an independent Fitness for Duty (FFD) Evaluation by a provider chosen by RUSVM.
+- The student granting permission, via a signed consent, "to allow RUSVM to send the student's treating physician a description of the circumstances of the medical problem that arose on St. Kitts or at a clinical site and a description of the medical infrastructure available at the site to which the student will be returning"; or - Submitting to RUSVM a letter from the student's treating clinician that specifically addresses (i) the student's fitness to return to the stressful environment of a full-time medical student; (ii) the need for continuing care, if any, and whether such care can be provided on St. Kitts or the applicable clinical site; and (iii) a preventive plan to avoid the student's relapse if applicable

-All students on Medical Leave will have their documentation reviewed by the Assistant Dean for Academic Program Delivery or Director of Student Experience prior to being permitted to return to RUSVM.
-The student will provide a report from the treating physician for the medical condition indicating recovery, and stating the necessity for maintenance treatment and required accommodations, if any.
-This must be forwarded by verifiable instrument to the Assistant Dean for Academic Program Delivery or Director of Student Experience.
-Once this information is received, the student will be interviewed either by tele- or video-conference or in-person at the discretion of the Assistant Dean for Academic Program Delivery or Director of Student Experience.
-If, following completion this review and interview, the respective Assistant Dean for Academic Program Delivery or Director of Student Experience continues to have concerns about the student's ability to meet RUSVM's Technical Standards, the Dean has the discretion to refer the student for an independent Fitness for Duty (FFD) Evaluation to be completed by a qualified licensed psychologist or board- certified psychiatrist and at RUSVM's expense.
-If the student is found to be unfit for duty, the results of the FFD will be reported to the Assistant Dean for Academic Program Delivery or Director of Student Experience will report that the student is Fit for Duty to the Office of the Registrar and to OCSA and the student will be returned to their studies as soon as can be arranged.
+All students on Medical Leave will have their documentation reviewed by the Assistant Dean of Academic Operations or Director of Student Experience prior to being permitted to return to RUSVM.

+Once this information is received, the student may be interviewed either by tele- or video-conference or in-person at the discretion of the Assistant Dean of Academic Operations or Director of Student Experience.
+If, following completion of this review and interview, the respective Assistant Dean of Academic Operations or Director of Student Experience continues to have concerns about the student's ability to meet RUSVM's Technical Standards, the Dean has the discretion to refer the student for a Technical Standard Evaluation.
+See the Technical Standard Evaluation Process section of this Handbook.

-2.9.3.3 Unauthorized Leaves
+2.8.3.3 Unauthorized Leaves

-A student who takes an unauthorized leave during a semester or a scheduled period of pre-clinical training will be administratively withdrawn (see Section 2.10.7 Administrative Withdrawals) in addition to receiving failing grades.
+A student who takes an unauthorized leave during a semester or a scheduled period of pre-clinical training will be administratively withdrawn (see Section 2.8.6 Administrative Withdrawals) in addition to receiving failing grades.